opendocsg/slw-judgments-backfill/2011_SGHC_26/report.md

 _Civil Procedure_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 208 of 2010 was allowed by the Court of Appeal on 2 March 2012.
-See [2012] SGCA 17.]
+See <span class="citation">[2012] SGCA 17</span>.]

 28 January 2011